JSFoundation/TAC/TAC-Charter.md

 ## Section 5.
 Responsibilities and Expectations of the TAC

-Subject to such policies as may be set by the Board, the TAC is responsible for ensuring collaboration is the driving principle within a Project, between jQuery Foundation Projects, and between jQuery Foundation Projects and the broader community.
+Subject to such policies as may be set by the Board, the TAC is responsible for ensuring collaboration is the driving principle within a Project, between JS Foundation Projects, and between JS Foundation Projects and the broader community.
 The TAC is also responsible for admitting new projects to the mentorship program as well as graduating projects from the mentorship program.
-The TAC is also responsible for mediating technical conflicts between jQuery Foundation Projects when attempts to resolve those conflicts within the Project and its CB were unsuccessful.
-The TAC serves as the jQuery Foundation's primary technical liaison body with external open source projects, consortiums and groups and is also responsible for technical participation in standards bodies.
+The TAC is also responsible for mediating technical conflicts between JS Foundation Projects when attempts to resolve those conflicts within the Project and its CB were unsuccessful.
+The TAC serves as the JS Foundation's primary technical liaison body with external open source projects, consortiums and groups and is also responsible for technical participation in standards bodies.
 Members of the TAC, or committees consisting of subsets of the TAC membership